w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)

+### AnV Protocol

+The AnV Protocol is divided into five different phases, three within the Inclusion Pipeline and two within the Approval Process:

+- Inclusion Pipeline
+  1. Parachain phase.
+  2. Relay Chain submission phase.
+  3. Availability and unavailability phase.
+- Approval Process
+  1. Secondary GRANDPA approval validity checks.
+  2. Invocation of a Byzantine Fault Tolerant (BFT) _finality gadget_ to cement the chain.

-The two protocols are tightly connected: the parachain protocol is enclosed within the AnV protocol.
+The two protocols are thus tightly connected: phases of the AnV protocol are essentially sub-sections of the Parachain Protocol.
 We will explain in-depth how the two protocols are interconnected in the following sections.

 ## Inclusion Pipeline

+### Overview

-The inclusion pipeline is the path of a parachain block (or parablock) from its creation to its inclusion into the Relay Chain.
-The main checkpoints of that path are listed below.
+The inclusion pipeline of the Parachain Protocol is the path of a parachain block (or parablock) from its creation to its inclusion into the Relay Chain.
+This pipeline includes Phases 1-3 of the AnV Protocol.

-1. Validators are assigned to parachains by the **Validator Assignment** routine.
-2. A collator produces the parachain block (known as parachain candidate or candidate) along with PoV.
-3. The collator forwards the candidate and PoV to validators assigned to the same parachain via the **Collator Distribution** subsystem.
-4. The validators assigned to the parachain participate in the **Candidate Backing** subsystem.
-   Candidates that gather enough signed validity statements are considered **"backable"** and their backing is the set of signed statements.
-5. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block alongside its backing.
-Once included in the Relay Chain the candidate is considered backable in that fork of the Relay Chain.
-6. Once backable in the Relay Chain, the candidate is considered to be in "pending availability" status.
-It can only be considered a part of the parachain once it is **proven available**.
-7. In the following relay chain blocks, the validators will participate in the **Availability Distribution** subsystem to ensure availability of the candidate.
-The subsequent relay chain blocks will note information regarding the candidate's availability.
-8. Once the relay chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered part of the parachain and is graduated to being a full parachain block.

 ![parachain-inclusion-pipeline](../assets/parachain-inclusion-pipeline.png)